HelgeDMI/trollvalidation/docs/source/running.rst

   python ./validations/ice_conc_validation.py

-Note, to run the validation you have to have `gdal-bin` installed with support for NetCDF files.
+Note, to run the validation you have to have `gdal-bin` installed with support for NetCDF files and you have to have `lftp` installed.
 If you are on a system, which uses `apt`for package management, then the configuration file should check that for you and should exit if you have not, see `ice_conc_configuration.py`.
 The ice concentration validation is a more complete example, which can be used for adaption when implementing your validation.
 A more detailed description of the ice concentration validation can be found [here]().